WenzhengZhang/Seq2seqCoref/README.md

 ## Training and evaluation

-Train the model and do evaluation for each dataset
+Train/evaluate the model on each dataset
 ```
 bash run_scripts/train.sh \
     [input data directory] \